 So, before you give out information about yourself, ask a few questions first:

 To check out the seller, ask: Are you and your firm registered with FINRA?
 The SEC?
 A state securities regulator?
 If so, which one(s)?

 And then: Verify the answers.
 Use FINRA BrokerCheck for access to the registration information for both FINRA- and SEC-registered investment professionals.

 Also, be sure to call your state securities regulator.
 You can find that number in the government section of your local phone book or by contacting the North American Securities Administrators Association or (202) 737-0900.

 To check out the investment, ask: Is this investment registered with the SEC or with my state securities regulator?

 And then: Verify the answers.
-Use the SEC's EDGAR database of company filings to confirm what the salesperson tells you.
+See the SEC's tips for researching investments to confirm what the salesperson tells you.
 Also call your state securities regulator to find out what they know about the company.